sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

-5. Both `signTransaction` and `signRawTransaction` are methods to sign the transaction, but the parameters are different.
-Normally `signRawTransaction` does the parameter conversion and delegates the implementation of the signature to `signTransaction`.
+5. Both `signTransaction` and `signRawTransaction` sign the transaction, but their parameters are different. `signRawTransaction` converts the parameters and delegates the implementation of the signing to `signTransaction`.

-The following are the parameter types related to these two functions:
+The following are types used in these two functions:

 ```ts